 Girls 16-19: Top 10

 Girls 15 & U: Top 5

 Joe Haase Cup - This annual event is hosted on Mother's Day at Firestone CC.
 There are four junior tours that participate in this tour challenge competition.
 Each tour is represented by a 18 member team.
 The NCJT team is selected from the prior year's Classic Cup points using a weighted adjustment formula for those who move up in division.
-Exemptions onto the team include current Tour Champions, Match Play Champions and the Classic Cup Winners (provided the player has a scoring average of 85 or less (girls 90 or less) during the qualifying season).
+Exemptions onto the team include current winners of the Sand Ridge Junior I, Tour Championship, Match Play Championship and the Classic Cup Winners (provided the player has a scoring average of 85 or less (girls 90 or less) during the qualifying season).
 An official invite is sent to the qualifiers in January and acceptance is due in February.
 Caddies and spectators are welcome.
 One of the main features of the Joe Haase Cup is the Mother's Day Brunch hosted for players, caddies and their families.
 Invites include the extra brunch ticket form and those tickets must be purchased in advance (a late April deadline will be listed on the form).
 The team make-up is below.